Garbage & Recycling

 Common Items to Recycle:

-- PLASTIC: Plastic bags, film, plastic bottles, detergent bottles, milk jugs and caps
+- PLASTIC: Plastic bottles, detergent bottles, milk jugs and caps (We can no longer accept plastic bags or plastic film.)

 - METAL: Aluminum, tin and steel cans, aluminum foil and bakeware